ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-## Creating a client and sourcing credentials
+## Creating a client and sourcing Service credentials
 {: #go-client-credentials}

+A client can be created by provding service credentials or trusted profile credentials.
+This section provides information to
+create a client using service credentials.

-To connect to {{site.data.keyword.cos_full_notm}}, a client is created and configured by providing credential information (API key and service instance ID).
+To connect to {{site.data.keyword.cos_full_notm}}, a client is created and can be configured by providing service credential information (API key and service instance ID).
 These values can also be automatically sourced from a credentials file or from environment variables.

 The credentials can be found by creating a [Service Credential](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), or through the CLI.